Patrick’s Secret Recipe?

 Transforming Australian genius into Irish desserts

-Amidst the inflamed and ever-broadening discourse surrounding the cult candy from down under, focusing on technicals is a good option if you are to grapple with the subject.
-The modern Aussie Oracle known as Violet boasts a light coat made of (not too) dark chocolate and, temporarily casting the finer points aside, can be seen as similar to one of the favorite Irish snacks, the (English, Cadburys-produced) Crunchie.
+Amidst the inflamed and ever-broadening discourse surrounding the cult candy from down, downunder down, focusing on technicals is a good option if you are to grapple with the subject.
+The modern Aussie Oracle going by Violet boasts a light coat made of (not too) dark chocolate and, temporarily casting the finer points aside, can be seen as similar to one of the favorite Irish snacks, the (English, Cadburys-produced) Crunchie.

 Although, it’s a bit lighter on the honey.
 And the hallowed Violet Crumble outdates the Crunchie, of course.
 Australia was in its late 20s by the time the Crunchie hit British gobs in 1929, probably already had chocolate-chomping children by then.